mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

      media sessions to flow identifiers used in QUIC DATAGRAMS.

-   > **Editor's note:** It is likely preferable to use multiplexing using QUIC DATAGRAM flow identifiers because this multiplexing mechanisms will also across RTP and non-RTP media streams.
+   > **Editor's note:** It is likely preferable to use multiplexing using QUIC DATAGRAM flow identifiers because this multiplexing mechanisms will also work across RTP and non-RTP media streams.

    In either case, the corresponding identifiers MUST be treated independently for each